Ben Heller: New York Yankees

 On April 6, 2018, Heller underwent Tommy John surgery, and subsequently missed the rest of the season.
 He returned to the Yankees in 2019, appearing in 6 games, all in relief, while posting a 1.23 ERA and striking out 9 batters in 7 1/3 innings.
 Initially not included on the Yankees' postseason roster, Heller was added after CC Sabathia suffered a shoulder injury in the fourth game of the ALCS.
 On September 2, 2020, Heller was ejected for the first time in his career after hitting Hunter Renfroe with a pitch.

 Heller was designated for assignment on February 10, 2021, to make room on the 40-man roster for Darren O'Day.
 On February 12, Heller was released by the Yankees.

 Arizona Diamondbacks

 On February 20, 2021, Heller signed a minor league contract with the Arizona Diamondbacks organization.
-On April 20, 2021, Heller was released by the Diamondbacks after suffering a stress fracture in his elbow, ending his season before it began.
+Heller suffered a stress fracture in his elbow, ending his season before it began, and he was released on April 20.

 Minnesota Twins

 On July 18, 2022, Heller signed a minor league deal with the Minnesota Twins.
 He made four rehab appearances for the rookie-level Florida Complex League Twins before being promoted to the Triple-A St. Paul Saints.
-Heller had a 21.60 ERA with three strikeouts in 1 2/3 innings pitched across three appearances before being released on September 5, 2022.
+Heller had a 21.60 ERA with three strikeouts in 1 2/3 innings pitched across three appearances before being released on September 5.

 Tampa Bay Rays

 On January 18, 2023, Heller signed a minor league contract with the Tampa Bay Rays organization.
+He began the year with the Triple-A Durham Bulls, posting a 3.91 ERA in 16 appearances.
+His contract was selected to the active roster on May 24.
+On June 2, following the acquisition of Robert Stephenson, Heller was designated for assignment by the Rays without having made an appearance for the team.

+Atlanta Braves

+On June 6, 2023, Heller was traded to the Atlanta Braves in exchange for international bonus pool money.
+He was recalled to the major leagues on June 15.
+Heller made his debut for the Braves on June 16, throwing five strikeouts with only one hit and one walk in two innings in a win against the Colorado Rockies.
+In 19 appearances for Atlanta, he posted a 3.86 ERA with 16 strikeouts in 18 2/3 innings pitched.
+Following the season on November 1, Heller was removed from the 40–man roster and sent outright to the Triple–A Gwinnett Stripers.
+However, Heller rejected the assignment and elected free agency.